Wire-Network/wire-docs/docs/introduction/glossary.md

 ---

-## Account Name Bidding

-For non-standard accounts, those under 12 characters, Wire based blockchains provide a system where blockchain users can bid on accounts by submitting the bids via an auction process.
-Only one account name with the highest bidding price can be auctioned off every 24 hours among all submitted account names, that is, the system considers a bidding to be successful only when the bidding price is the highest among all other account bidding prices submitted.

----

 ## Action

 Functionality exposed by a smart contract that is exercised by passing the correct parameters via an approved transaction to Wire network.

-Related: Block

 ---